New Zealand crush Sri Lanka to put one foot in Cricket World Cup semifinals

 Afghanistan, who also had slim hopes of qualifying for the knockouts, find themselves in a similar position as their Asian neighbours before their clash with South Africa.

-“Really good performance,” said New Zealand skipper Kane Williamson.
+“Really good performance,” New Zealand skipper Kane Williamson said.
 “The early wickets and spin was a challenge through those middle overs.
 The pitch really slowed down later.

 “The guys showed some good intent later with the chase, so great performance overall.
-We thought there was going to be some weather later but there wasn’t any.
+We thought there was going to be some weather later, but there wasn’t any.
 Hard to read such things.”

 Earlier, seamer Trent Boult and off-spinner Mitchell Santner landed timely blows as Sri Lanka limped to 171 all out after an early blitz by Kusal Perera (51) and a defiant late effort by Maheesh Theekshana (38 not out).